opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

 254    Furthermore, I see no reason in principle why only professionals should be allowed to delegate duties: one would ordinarily think that professionals (whatever the definition of “professionals” may be) should be held to a _higher_ standard than non-professionals.
 Since professionals may delegate in the appropriate circumstances, I see no reason why non-professionals may not.
 Thus, it is not necessary for me to go on to decide whether the Bank was a “professional” in the present case.

-255    I note that the Court of Appeal in _TV Media Pte Ltd v De Cruz Andrea Heidi and another appeal_ [2004] 3 SLR(R) 543 held that a defendant was not entitled to place “unquestioning reliance” on a third party to discharge its duty of care (at [71]).
+255    I note that the Court of Appeal in _TV Media Pte Ltd v De Cruz Andrea Heidi and another appeal_ <span class="citation">[2004] 3 SLR(R) 543</span> held that a defendant was not entitled to place “unquestioning reliance” on a third party to discharge its duty of care (at [71]).
 In my view, _TV Media_ may be distinguished from the present case.
 In _TV Media_ , the Court of Appeal rejected an assertion by a distributor of tainted slimming pills that it discharged its duty of care simply by relying on the Health Sciences Authority’s (the “HSA”) approval of the pills.
 Featuring prominently in its decision, however, was the fact that the distributor knew of a report produced by an independent laboratory raising doubts about the safety of the pills.
 Further, public policy considerations militated against allowing the distributor to fulfil its duty of care by simply relying on the HSA’s tests (at [66]–[71]):

  70 ...
 We also recognise that, as a matter of public policy, it might not be reasonable to expect a government agency to carry out in-depth testing of each of the thousands of products submitted to it.
 Equally, it might not be economically efficient to place the costs of such testing on the government.
 Rather, given the large profits [the distributor] hoped to rake in from sales of [the pills], we do not deem it too onerous for [the distributor] to have sought professional advice on the [independent laboratory’s] report.